boismoney/tasknix/_posts/2025-08-01-gohighlevel-review-2025-a-comprehensive-analysis-of-features-pros-and-cons.md

 3. **Budget for SMS/Email Costs** (~$100-300/mo extra).

 **Final Thought:** *"No tool does everything perfectly, but GoHighLevel comes closest for agencies—if you’re willing to learn it."*

+*Last updated: August 2025 | Tested with agency and small business over 6 months on Agency plan*